tekumara/notes/docker-build.md

 ### failed to create LLB definition: base name (${MY_ARG}) should not be blank

 Make sure the ARG is specified at the top of the file, and if it doesn't have a default value then supply one on the command line with `--build-arg MY_ARG=...`

+## W: GPG error: ...
+At least one invalid signature was encountered

+Can be a lack of disk space.
+See [docker prune](docker-disk-usage.md#pruning)